zoffixznet/Ignorant-Designer/blog_src/2015-03-23-Mobile-Google-Maps.md

 I'm a simple person.
 The only thing I want a map to do is...
 TELL ME WHERE THE FUCK I AM!!

-What irks me quite frequently whenever I launch Google Maps™ on my Note 4 is that it frequently witholds that information:
+What irks me quite frequently whenever I launch Google Maps™ on my Note 4 is that it usually witholds that information:

 <img src="/content-pics/blog/2015-03-18-Mobile-Google-Maps1.png" alt=""
     class="content_pic right">

 This is the default view and it's telling me I'm on *Williams* and... *16*

-Problem is, I don't know what the fuck *16* us.
+Problem is, I don't know what the fuck *16* is.
 Now, I can see there's *Murray St.* a few blocks ahead—no one cares about it.
 There's *Vodden St. E.* North-West, and *Hansen Rd.
 N.* to the West, and *Southlake Blvd.* to the South, but there's no useful information on